bgplab/bgplab/docs/3-upcoming.md

 # Upcoming Labs

-While we're working on new stuff, you can already enjoy [over a dozen](index.md) labs.
+While we're working on new stuff you can already enjoy [over a dozen](index.md) labs.
 In case you're curious about what's coming next, here are a few ideas:

 ## Basic BGP Setup

-**Optional exercises:**
+Optional exercises:

-* Use session templates and BGP peer groups
+: * Use session templates and BGP peer groups

-**Advanced exercises:**

-* Run EBGP multihop session between loopback interfaces
+Advanced exercises:
-* Change the BGP AS number presented to the BGP neighbor (**local-as** functionality)
+: * Change the BGP AS number presented to the BGP neighbor (**local-as** functionality)
   * Disable AS path check on incoming updates (**allowas-in** functionality)
+  * Remove private AS numbers from the AS path
   * Run EBGP over unnumbered IPv4 interfaces or over IPv6 link-local addresses
   * Run IPv4 and IPv6 over the same BGP session
   * Fine-tune BGP Fast External Failover
   * Configure BGP graceful restart

 ## Simple BGP Routing Policies

 * Perform simple load balancing across parallel links and upstream providers
 * Use BGP link bandwidth to influence the load-balancing weights

-**Advanced exercises:**
+Advanced exercises:

-* Use BGP route refresh and soft reconfiguration
+: * Use BGP route refresh and soft reconfiguration
   * Use outbound route filters (ORF)

 ## BGP in Enterprise Networks